What to bring to a photo tour?

-You can make copies of your photos, connect to the world more comfortable… And even start looking your photos more carefully during the same trip.
+You can make copies of your photos, connect to the world more comfortably… And even start looking at your photos more carefully during the same trip.

 What to bring to a photo tour in your suitcase?

-Yes, you must bring more than your camera equipment on your workshop.
-As long as you are not thinking to be like Tom Hanks in Cast Away on a desert island… You should bring to a photo tour some clothes and other personal items.
+Yes, you must bring more than your camera equipment in your workshop.
+As long as you are not thinking to be like Tom Hanks in Cast Away on a desert island… You should bring a photo tour of some clothes and other personal items.

 According to your destination, you will need a passport and maybe a Visa.
 Don’t forget at home or your trip will end sooner than you expect!

-Usually workshops doesn’t refund any cash the day before starts.
-Ask your instructor on internet when you book it.
+Usually, workshops don’t refund any cash the day before starts.
+Ask your instructor on the internet when you book it.

 Travel safe and contract a travel insurance that covers as much as possible.
 When you are not at home, you not will know what to do in case there is a problem during the trip.
 Be sure you have insurance that can help you not only with health problems.
 But also with flight cancellations or missed luggage.

-Don’t trust only in credit cards.
-Even if you think we are in the 21st century, even countries like Japan are not ready everywhere.
-Have always cash with you.
-Study before the trip where you will be moving, if you have already paid your accommodations.
+Your travel debit card can be not accepted.
+Even if you think we are in the 21st century, countries like Japan are not ready for payments with credit cards always.
+Bring always cash with you.
+Study before the trip where you will be moving, if you have already paid for your accommodations.
 There some rural areas you still don’t know where you will be moving.